awsdocs/aws-config-developer-guide/doc_source/evaluate-config_develop-rules_python-sample.md

        ResultToken=event['resultToken'])
 ```

+**Function Operations**

+The function performs the following operations at runtime:

+1. The function runs when AWS Lambda passes the `event` object to the `handler` function\.
+In this example, the function accepts the optional `callback` parameter, which it uses to return information to the caller\.
+AWS Lambda also passes a `context` object, which contains information and methods that the function can use while it runs\.
+Note that in newer versions of Lambda, context is no longer used\.

+1. The function checks whether the `messageType` for the event is a configuration item or an oversized configuration item, and then returns the configuration item\.

+1. The handler calls the `isApplicable` function to determine whether the resource was deleted\.

+1. The handler calls the `evaluateChangeNotificationCompliance` function and passes the `configurationItem` and `ruleParameters` objects that AWS Config published in the event\.

+   The function first evaluates whether the resource is an EC2 instance\.
+If the resource is not an EC2 instance, the function returns a compliance value of `NOT_APPLICABLE`\.

+   The function then evaluates whether the `instanceType` attribute in the configuration item is equal to the `desiredInstanceType` parameter value\.
+If the values are equal, the function returns `COMPLIANT`\.
+If the values are not equal, the function returns `NON_COMPLIANT`\.

+1. The handler prepares to send the evaluation results to AWS Config by initializing the `putEvaluationsRequest` object\.
+This object includes the `Evaluations` parameter, which identifies the compliance result, the resource type, and the ID of the resource that was evaluated\.
+The `putEvaluationsRequest` object also includes the result token from the event, which identifies the rule and the event for AWS Config\.

+1. The handler sends the evaluation results to AWS Config by passing the object to the `putEvaluations` method of the `config` client\.

 ## Example Function for Periodic Evaluations<a name="periodic-example-rule"></a>

 AWS Config will invoke a function like the following example for periodic evaluations\.
 Periodic evaluations occur at the frequency that you specify when you define the rule in AWS Config\.